aydaraliev/test_job_junior_php_dev_interview/readme.txt

 Implementation of a database interface has the following functionality:
 - basic authentification
 - display of users with pagination and sorting
-- editing, addition and delition of a user record
+- editing, addition and deletion of a user record

 users_manager.php is a main starting page.